 - Black: Sleek, modern, and professional.

 Opt for clothes that fit well and flatter your body type.
 Overly baggy or ill-fitting clothes can make you appear less confident, while overly tight clothes might feel forced or uncomfortable.
+When in doubt, go with a well-fitting solid color.
+It keeps attention on your face rather than the pattern on your shirt.

 Showcasing Your Personal Flair